dblock/code.dblock.org/_posts/2014/2014-03-26-reorganizing-cocoapod-folder-structure-for-unit-and-integration-testing.markdown

 xcodeproj 'Demo.xcodeproj'
 {% endhighlight %}

-You’ll have to update .travis.yml to build a different workspace and to reference the development pod in the same folder.
+You'll have to update .travis.yml to build a different workspace and to reference the development pod in the same folder.

 {% highlight yaml %}
 language: objective-c